BIG OR SMALL, WE HAVE IT ALL.

-The fewer the impurities, the better the clarity, the more valuable the diamond.
+The fewer the impurities, the better the clarity and the more valuable the diamond.
 The GIA established a grading system to measure the type and size of these imperfections.

-This is when the stone has no visible inclus-ions or blemishes under a 10x magnifi-cation.
-IF stands for Internally Flawless.
-This denotes that the diamond has no visible inclusions, but may have a few external blemishes.
+FL stands for flawless which is when the stone has no visible inclusions or blemishes when seen under 10x magnification.
+IF, on the other hand, stands for Internally Flawless denoting that the diamond has no visible inclusions, but may have a few external blemishes.

 I1, I2, I3, I4, I5